Our operational principles

 To deepen communication by providing opportunities for networking and cooperation amongst its cooperatives

-To engage and encourage the involvement of the youth
+To engage and encourage the involvement of the youth within the cooperative community

 To act as an incubator for start-up cooperatives and accelerate prospective cooperative entrepreneurs on their business journey.